 There are all sorts of terms you’ll need to get familiar with.
 Here are some of the most common.

-- Par value: This is the face value of a bond.
+Par is the face value of a bond.

-- Premium: If they are trading higher than face value they will be trading at a premium.
+If a bond is trading higher than face value they will be trading at a premium.

-- Accrued interest: The theoretical amount of interest you’ve built up – namely not yet paid out interest on the bond.
+Accrued interest is the theoretical amount of interest you’ve built up – namely not yet paid out interest on the bond.

-- Spread: The difference between the ask and bid price
+The spread is difference between the ask and bid price

-Want to develop your skills?
-Here are some of the best books about bonds to help you on your way.
+Here are some of the best books about investing in UK bonds: